1. When these terms and conditions apply and who is responsible under them

 d. we do not have complete or correct records of your electricity usage or any other components used to calculate your charges available at the time,

-then we will estimate what the actual electricity usage at the property should have been by building a profile of your usage based on either; the up to the last 4 weeks of data or on an average user profile.
-We will then charge the estimated usage based on the pricing product (FIXIE or Freestyle) that you have selected when you join Flick; or, if we are unable to automatically estimate your usage, then we may apply an average user profile and use our FIXIE product to calculate your bill.
+then we will estimate what the actual electricity usage at the property should have been by building a profile of your usage based on either; up to the last 4 weeks of data or an average user profile.
+We will then charge the estimated usage based on the pricing plan that you have selected when you join Flick; or, if you are on a wholesale price plan we will apply our most standard fixed rate plan.

 Where possible, any estimated usage data, including usage information you have provided to us, will be updated with actual usage data, or if we cannot retrieve actual data, finalised estimate data will then be treated as if it were actual data.
 Where we can, and if it is required, we will then either credit or debit your account for any differences in calculated charges.
 We will act reasonably and will take into account whether either of us contributed to the error or could reasonably have been expected to know of it.
 In the event we cannot provide you with an invoice for over 2 months we will work with you to arrange for you to pay that amount over the following 2 months.